-- Stepping Stones This program provides rental assistance for chronically homeless individuals and families in connection with supportive services funded through the Department of Behavioral Health (DBH).
-Under this program, HACSB provides the housing services based on eligible referrals from the Coordinated Entry System (CES) and DBH, matches the housing funds by providing supportive services.
-At the end of FY 2019, we were providing assistance to 38 families through this program. - New Horizons This program provides rental assistance for hard to serve persons with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
+- services based on eligible referrals from the Coordinated Entry System (CES) and DBH, matches the housing funds by providing supportive services.
+At the end of FY 2020, we were providing assistance to 38 families through this program. - New Horizons This program provides rental assistance for hard to serve persons with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
 This is an ongoing program, and all turnover vouchers focus on providing housing to chronically homeless households.
 Under this program, HACSB provides the housing services based on eligible referrals from the CES and DBH, matches the housing funds by providing supportive services.
-At the end of FY 2019, we were providing assistance to 192 families through this program.

-- Laurelbrook Estates This program assists individuals or families experiencing disabling conditions and homelessness and is a Project Based S+C voucher subsidy tied to designated scattered sites throughout the County of San Bernardino.
+At the end of FY 2020, we were providing assistance to 192 families through this program. - Laurelbrook Estates This program assists individuals or families experiencing disabling conditions and homelessness and is a Project Based S+C voucher subsidy tied to designated scattered sites throughout the County of San Bernardino.
 The supportive services are offered through the Department of Behavioral Health.
-At the end of FY 2019, we were providing assistance to 27 families through this program. - Project Gateway HACSB formed a partnership with Ontario Housing Authority, Mercy House Living Centers Inc. and Department of Behavioral Health (DBH) to provide permanent housing in conjunction with long term supportive services including mental health care, employment, self-sufficiency etc. to our homeless community.
+At the end of FY 2020, we were providing assistance to 27 families through this program. - Project Gateway HACSB formed a partnership with Ontario Housing Authority, Mercy House Living Centers Inc. and Department of Behavioral Health (DBH) to provide permanent housing in conjunction with long term supportive services including mental health care, employment, self-sufficiency etc. to our homeless community.
 At the end of FY 2019, we were providing assistance to 11 families through this program. - Cornerstone This program implemented in 2012, and provides rental assistance for hard to serve homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
 HACSB provides the housing services based on eligible referrals from the CES and DBH, matches housing funds by providing supportive services.
-At end of FY 2019, we were providing assistance to 54 families through this program. - Whispering Pines This program implemented in 2012, and provides rental assistance for hard to serve homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
+At end of FY 2020, we were providing assistance to 54 families through this program. - Whispering Pines This program implemented in 2012, and provides rental assistance for hard to serve homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
 HACSB provides the housing services based on eligible referrals from the CES and DBH, matches housing funds by providing supportive services.
-At the end of FY 2019, we were providing assistance to 24 families through this program. - Lantern Woods This program implemented in 2012 and is a Project Based S+C voucher subsidy tied to designated sites in the County of San Bernardino.
+At the end of FY 2020, we were providing assistance to 24 families through this program. - Lantern Woods This program implemented in 2012 and is a Project Based S+C voucher subsidy tied to designated sites in the County of San Bernardino.
 The supportive services are offered through the Department of Behavioral Health for homeless individuals and families.
-At the end of FY 2017, we were providing assistance to 15 families through this program.
+At the end of FY 2017, we were providing assistance to 16 families through this program.